|

 Hancock Pass

 Take CR 162 past St. Elmo on the Chalk Creek Road.
-It reaches 12,00 feet and is nine miles long.
-The surface is poor and is
+The pass reaches 12,000 ft. and runs a distance of about 9 miles in length.
+The surface is poor and is recommended for experienced drivers only.

 Hayden Pass

-avalanche debris.
-At the top of the pass, you will see and magnificent view of the Sangre de Cristo range and the San Luis Valley.
+Crosses the Sangre de Cristo mountain range southeast of Salida, and is one of very few crossings of those mountains.
+Take US Hwy 50 to Coaldale, go up Hayden Creek Road to the pass turn-off.
+The 7-mile-long road is narrow with a poor surface.
+Sections of the roadbed are unstable; in the spring, the road is often clogged with winter avalanche debris.
+Once at the top of the pass, you will see a magnificent view of the Sangre de Cristo range and the San Luis Valley.
 The western end of the road is in Villa Grove in the San Luis Valley.

 Four Wheel Drive Trips